Vegan Health FAQs

 Find out more about iodine here.

 No. A varied, vegan diet can provide all the healthy types of polyunsaturated fat you need.
 We need healthy fats for the development and functioning of the brain, nervous system and cell membranes.
 They also help regulate blood pressure and are involved in the body’s immune and inflammatory responses.

 The omega-3 fat found in plant foods, ALA, is converted by the body into the longer-chain omega-3s EPA and DHA.
-Good sources of ALA include flaxseed oil, soya bean oil, rapeseed oil and nuts – especially walnuts.
+Good sources of ALA include ground flaxseed and flaxseed oil, chia seeds, hemp seeds, soya bean oil, rapeseed oil and walnuts.
 Flaxseed oil makes a good dressing for salads and other cold foods but isn’t suitable for cooking as heat destroys the beneficial fats.

 It’s simply not true that you need to eat fish for omega-3s.
 Fish don’t produce their own omega-3, they get it from the algae in their diet.
 So, if you want a belt and braces approach, you too can get EPA and DHA directly from a vegan algae-based supplement, available to buy online or in some health food shops.

 No, honey is produced by bees so it is an animal product and is therefore avoided by vegans.
 Many bees are factory farmed and live in extremely unnatural and cruel conditions.
 The queen’s wings are clipped to prevent her from fleeing the hive.
 Bees make honey as a store, to provide them with nutrients during the winter months.
 When humans take the honey, they replace it with inferior sugar syrup.
 Swap honey for agave, maple or golden syrup which have the sweetness without the cruelty.